 International Organisation for Migration (IOM)

 The IOM is the leading inter-governmental organisation in the field of migration and combats all forms of exploitation and abuse of migrant workers.
 In 2019, we signed a Memorandum of Understanding with IOM to promote cooperation and mutual assistance in relation to ethical recruitment and protection of migrant workers in global supply chains.

 The Mekong Club uses an association model to bring four industry-specific working groups together, including Banking, Manufacturing, Hospitality and Retail to end modern slavery in global supply chains.

 Network for Transport Measures (NTM)

 NTM is a non-profit organisation that aims to establish a common base of values to calculate the environmental performance for all modes of traffic, including the transport of goods and people.

 Organic Cotton Accelerator (OCA)

 We were a founding member of OCA and we continue to be actively involved in further strengthening the supply, demand and integrity of organic cotton.
 The OCA’s mission is to build a fair, robust organic cotton market that promotes transparency and traceability and makes it easier for farmers to switch to organic production.

 Responsible Mica Initiative

 Mica is the name for a group of minerals used in cosmetic products.
 Mica mining is prone to labour abuses including poor working conditions and child labour.
-The Responsible Mica Initiative is a global coalition for action – putting policy into practice – comprised of over 70 members from various industry sectors and NGOs.
+The Responsible Mica Initiative is a global coalition for action – putting policy into practice – comprised of over 70 members from various sectors and NGOs.
 The ambition is to establish a fair, responsible and sustainable mica supply chain in the states of Jharkhand and Bihar in India that will eliminate unacceptable working conditions and eradicate child labor by 2030.

 Sida and Swedish Leadership for Sustainable Development

 The Swedish International Development Cooperation Agency (Sida) is a government agency that aims to reduce poverty.
 In 2014, we signed a memorandum of understanding with Sida to support decent jobs and sustainable development opportunities with respect for human rights, on a programme and policy level depending on the country and region.